Unveiling the Greatest Common Factor (GCF) of 54 and 81: A Deep Dive into Number Theory

 Q: How do I find the GCF of more than two numbers?

 A: You can extend any of the methods discussed above to find the GCF of more than two numbers.
-For example, using prime factorization, you would find the prime factorization of each number and identify the common prime factors raised to their lowest power.
+As an example, using prime factorization, you would find the prime factorization of each number and identify the common prime factors raised to their lowest power.
 The Euclidean algorithm can also be adapted for multiple numbers.

 -